tidymodels/rsample/cran-comments.md

 ## Release Summary

 This is the 8th CRAN release of rsample.
 This release fixes bugs, updates the inheritance structure for rsample objects, and adds developer-friendly tools for package developers or analysts depending on rsample.
-This release also marks a **change in maintainer** from Max Kuhn, to Julia Silge <julia.silge@rstudio.com>.
+This release also marks a **change in maintainer** from Max Kuhn <max@rstudio.com>, to Julia Silge <julia.silge@rstudio.com>.

 ## Test environments